 Ann Arbor, MI

-First, does the patient have a substance use disorder or are they trying to treat/prevent symptoms of acute withdrawal or rebound pain/anxiety?
+First, what does the patient history tell us.
+All patients with chronic use of benzodiazepines or opioids, whether prescribed or not, will develop a degree of physical dependence and may be fearful of reducing doses or stopping due to risk of or history of withdrawal symptoms.
 Patient interviews should attempt to obtain a thorough history of use and an assessment for current or past withdrawal symptoms with assurance that the information will be used to help optimize treatment.
 Patients sometimes worry that reporting use or misuse will have consequences ranging from lack of treatment to legal ramifications.
 With informed consent from the patient, urine drug screens may help clarify what substances a patient has been using recently and be used to validate patient self-reported use.
 Many substances (eg, some benzodiazepines, synthetic opioids) are not detected by standard screens.
 Substance use history should not automatically discount current medication requests as ‘drug seeking’.

 Objectivity can be difficult because patients are typically requesting medications for subjective symptoms of pain and anxiety which have great inter-patient variability in outward presentation.
 A nurse may report “patient requested lorazepam for anxiety but didn’t look anxious at all.”
 It is important to consider psychiatric symptoms of anxiety as well as somatic symptoms.
 A patient does not have to be flushed, diaphoretic, and tremulous to be anxious nor writhing in bed to have significant pain.